Central Florida Assault Law Firm

 - Defense of property

-Attorney Brandon Gans understands that each assault case is unique.
+Attorney Brandon Gans understands that each case is unique.
 Therefore, he will tailor a theory of defense specific to each case’s facts and circumstances.
+Call Gans Law now for a free consultation.